Krnsand/rock-paper-scissors-lizard-spock/README.md

 - I used code snippets from the Rock, Paper, Scissors project in the "Portfolio Project Scope" video on:
    - the buttons in the index.html
-   - the beginning of my script.js, see comment
+   - the beginning of my script.js, see comment in code

 - The concept of the game is from The Big Bang Theory (Tv-show).
 I got the "start image" and the rules from this website: